 In the first year, students follow four Core courses on Foundation areas and three elective courses, and choose a main research topic and a research supervisor.
 This research project will then be expected to evolve into a DPhil thesis in years two to four.
-Progress will be assessed at approximately 15 months (transfer of status) and after 39 months (confirmation of status).
-These assessments involve the submission of written work and an oral examination.

 Throughout the four years of the course, students will participate in various CDT activities with their cohort, including a CDT spring retreat, the annual summer school as well as regular seminars, workshops and training in transferrable skills such as communication, ethics and team-working.